francoislegillon/aryeimy/docs/ops-playbook.md

 6. **Local verification**
    - Serve the repo locally, visit `/ar/<slug>`, and check for warning badges.
+   - Confirm the slug loads the AR shell immediately (no raw directory index) when hitting the URL directly or via QR scan.
    - Simulate lost tracking (move artwork out of frame) to ensure tips/warnings behave correctly.

 7. **Commit and deploy**